Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Results

-Then we compared flares in the 2010-2022 time frame that were not associated with a sunquake or coronal wave with the population of CME-less coronal wave flares previously described (\textbf{Figure \ref{fig:allflareshistogram}}).
-Colors in \textbf{Figure \ref{fig:allflareshistogram}} highlight two populations of flare events: flares with coronal waves that did not have an accompanying CME and were not associated with a sunquake (blue), and flares that were not associated with any type of coronal wave or sunquake (green).
-Note that \textbf{Tables \ref{tab:impulsiveduration}, \ref{tab:energyreleaserate}, \ref{tab:maxtimederivGOES} and \ref{tab:maxGOESflux}} also have the mean, median, and standard deviations of these distributions as well.
-Panel (a) shows that isolated coronal wave events (without sunquakes) have marginally higher impulsive phase durations than events without any photospheric or coronal seismic events.
-However, panel (b) indicates flares with isolated coronal waves still have a shorter characteristic growth time, and panel (c) presents a slightly higher peak in the max SXR flux time derivative of the isolated coronal wave events to show higher energy release rates.
-Panel (d) shows that these events also have a consistently higher GOES flare class, meaning greater radiation (and thus higher energy) than a flare with no sunquake or coronal wave.
+Then we compared flares in the 2010--2022 time frame that were not associated with a sunquake or coronal wave with the population of isolated coronal wave flares previously described (Figure \ref{fig:allflareshistogram}).
+Colors in Figure \ref{fig:allflareshistogram} highlight two populations of flare events: flares with coronal waves that did not have an accompanying CME and were not associated with a sunquake (blue), and flares that were not associated with any type of coronal wave or sunquake (green).
+Note that Tables \ref{tab:impulsiveduration}, \ref{tab:energyreleaserate}, \ref{tab:maxtimederivGOES} and \ref{tab:maxGOESflux} also have the mean, median, and standard deviations of these distributions as well.
+Figure \ref{fig:allflareshistogram}a shows that isolated coronal wave events (without sunquakes) have marginally higher impulsive phase durations than events without any photospheric or coronal seismic events.
+However, Figure \ref{fig:allflareshistogram}b indicates flares with isolated coronal waves still have a shorter characteristic growth time.
+Figure \ref{fig:allflareshistogram}c presents a slightly higher peak in the maximum SXR flux time derivative of the isolated coronal wave events, indicative of greater energy release rates.
+Figure \ref{fig:allflareshistogram}d shows that these events also have a consistently higher GOES flare class, meaning more intense radiation (and thus higher energy) than a flare with no sunquake or coronal wave.

-Finally, we compare the same population of CME-less coronal wave flares with the rest of the coronal wave population that was related to a CME (\textbf{Figure \ref{fig:CMELCPFhistogram}}).
-Coronal waves associated with CMEs are well explained by the CME model, which cites EUV Imaging Telescope (EIT) waves as strongly tied to CMEs through stretching of closed field lines \citep{Ballai2005}.
-Colors in \textbf{Figure \ref{fig:CMELCPFhistogram}} highlight two populations of flare events: flares with coronal waves that did not have an accompanying CME and were not associated with a sunquake (blue), and flares with coronal waves that did accompany a CME and were not associated with a sunquake (purple).
-Again, \textbf{Tables \ref{tab:impulsiveduration}, \ref{tab:energyreleaserate}, \ref{tab:maxtimederivGOES}} and \textbf{\ref{tab:maxGOESflux}} also have the mean, median, and standard deviations of these distributions.
+Finally, we compare the same population of isolated coronal wave flares with the rest of the coronal wave population that was related to a CME (Figure \ref{fig:CMELCPFhistogram}).
+Colors in Figure \ref{fig:CMELCPFhistogram} highlight two populations of flare events: flares with coronal waves that did not have an accompanying CME and were not associated with a sunquake (blue), and flares with coronal waves that did accompany a CME and were not associated with a sunquake (purple).
+Again, Tables \ref{tab:impulsiveduration}, \ref{tab:energyreleaserate}, \ref{tab:maxtimederivGOES} and \ref{tab:maxGOESflux} also have the mean, median, and standard deviations of these distributions.